goatshriek/goatshriek/README.md

    is a great place to start!
- * [Ruby Dragon](https://github.com/goatshriek/ruby-dragon) is a plugin for NSA's [Ghidra](https://github.com/NationalSecurityAgency/ghidra) SRE tool that allows you to use more languages than the standard Java and Jython options that come standard.
+ * [Ruby Dragon](https://github.com/goatshriek/ruby-dragon) is a plugin for NSA's [Ghidra](https://github.com/NationalSecurityAgency/ghidra) SRE tool that allows you to use more languages than the Java and Jython options that come standard.
 It's a reflection of my love of learning new programming languages and belief that you should be able to use any tool from any language.
 If you have a JVM-based language you think should be included, be sure to open an issue for it to get added!
  * [Wrapture](https://github.com/goatshriek/wrapture) is a project that started out as a simple script in stumpless to create C++ wrappers for the library.
    It's under active work to become a full-fledged code generation tool for